A topic from the subject of Kinetics in Chemistry.

 Industrial Enzymes

-Enzyme kinetics optimization enhances the efficiency of industrial processes involving enzymes, such as biofuel production.
+Enzyme kinetics optimization enhances the efficiency of industrial processes involving enzymes, such as biofuel production and food processing.

 Disease Diagnosis and Treatment